kaspergrubbe/simple-capistrano-unicorn/README.md

 And place it here: `RAILS_ROOT/config/unicorn.rb` change the `app_root` variable if you deploy user isn't named `deployer`.

-#### 4.1 Should my Unicorn suicide or not?
+#### 4.1 Suicidal Unicorn

 My prefered way of killing off Unicorns is to let Unicorn kill it old master after forking, this means that workers is up when you kill off the old master.
 If you use the sample unicorn config described here, Unicorn is doing exactly this.
-You can see it by this:
+You can set it by this:

 ```ruby
 after_fork do |server, worker|